alessandrocandolini/sainsbury_test/README.md

 Maven project that implements a Java web scraping console app aimed at consuming Sainsbury's fruit&vegetables test page and returns a utf-8 json feed with the list of items.

-The url of the page is hardcoded, but it's easy to slightly change the code to accept an url as input.
+The url of the PLP page is hardcoded at the beginning, nevertheless it's easy to improve the code in order to read the url from standard input.

+## Dependencies ##

+Since this is a Maven project, the list of dependencies is kept updated in the pov.xml file.
+For completeness, here is a list of the libraries currently used:

+* JUnit (Java framework to write unit tests)
+* gson (Java serialization library that can convert Java Objects into JSON and back)
+* Jsoup (Java HTML parser library)

 ## Build and Run Steps ##